Ten Easy Steps to Student Financial Aid - Undergraduate

 - To get your work-study funds you must find a job on campus.
 Job listings can be found on the Career Services Web page.

-- Financial Aid deducted from the bill is not credited to your account until the first week of class.
+- Financial Aid deducted from the bill is not credited to your account after the 10th day of class.

 - Student Accounts waits until after this week before they assess late fees and other penalities.